Test Design and Administration Guidelines

-The computer-based Initial ELPAC contains directions and stimuli that are provided via audio files within the student testing interface, so it is recommended that for one-on-one administrations, the audio component be played on the device’s built-in or external speakers and that, for group administrations, headphones or headsets be used.
+The computer-based Initial ELPAC contains directions and stimuli that are provided via audio files within the Student Testing Interface, so it is recommended that for one-on-one administrations, the audio component be played on the device’s built-in or external speakers and that, for group administrations, headphones or headsets be used.

-The Speaking domain uses voice capture technology.
+The Speaking domain uses voice-capture technology.
 LEAs are encouraged to administer the Speaking domain on student testing devices with built-in recording or microphone capabilities, or headphones or headsets with microphones, in an area where outside sounds are minimized.
 The Speaking domain must be locally scored, and scores must be entered into the DEI.

 The DFAs for the Initial ELPAC include test day instructions and must be used by the ELPAC TE to administer tests to students.
 Administration instructions for the Listening, Speaking, Reading, and Writing domains are included in one DFA that is available for every grade level and grade span.
 Additionally, there are four-domain DFAs for visual impairment/braille administration.
 The DFAs also include the test administration script for the ELPAC TE to use at the beginning of testing and provide administration guidance for the day of testing.
-The DFAs for grades three through twelve contain a student score sheet, which is provided for optional use by the test examiner to record a student’s Speaking scores in-the-moment instead of entering the scores directly into the DEI during the Speaking domain administration.
-For kindergarten through grade two, the speaking score sheet is also included in the Writing Answer Book with the Writing score sheet.
-Test examiners can use this student score sheet to enter the student’s Speaking scores into the DEI after the student’s test has been submitted (refer to the Scoring the Speaking Domain Locally section of this manual for this process).
+The DFAs for grades three through twelve contain a Student Score Sheet, which is provided for optional use by the TE to record a student’s Speaking scores in the moment instead of entering the scores directly into the DEI during the Speaking domain administration.
+For K–2, the Speaking score sheet is also included in the Writing Answer Book with the Writing score sheet.
+TEs can use this Student Score Sheet to enter the student’s Speaking scores into the DEI after the student’s test has been submitted (refer to the Scoring the Speaking Domain Locally subsection of this manual for this process).

 Testing Window and Test Times

-The Initial ELPAC testing window will be open from July 6, 2021, through June 30, 2022.
-Pursuant to California Code of Regulations, Title 5, Section 11518.5(e), Initial ELPAC testing and parent/guardian notification of results must be done within 30 calendar days after students are first enrolled in a California public school or 60 calendar days prior to instruction, but not before July 1.
+The Initial ELPAC testing window will be open from July 5, 2023, through June 28, 2024.
+Pursuant to 5 CCR Section 11518.5€, Initial ELPAC testing and parent/guardian notification of results must be done within 30 calendar days after students are first enrolled in a California public school or 60 calendar days prior to instruction, but not before July 1.
 LEAs may schedule testing according to local preference within this window and do not need to inform the CDE or ETS.
 All testing must take place within this window.

-Table 2 lists key dates for the Initial ELPAC administration.
+Table 1 lists key dates for the Initial ELPAC administration.

-|April 1 to May 7, 2021||Initial ELPAC primary ordering window for K–2 Writing Answer Books (standard, braille, and large print)|
+|April 10 to May 5, 2023||Initial ELPAC primary ordering window for K–2 Writing Answer Books (standard, braille, and large print)|

-|Middle of May to first week of June 2021||Estimated delivery of materials for orders received from April 1 to May 7|
+|Middle of May to first week of June 2023||Estimated delivery of materials for orders received from April 10 to May 5|

-|May 10, 2021, to June 10, 2022||Initial ELPAC supplemental ordering window for K–2 Writing Answer Books and braille and large print test materials (delivered 10 to 14 days after order has been placed)|
+|May 8, 2023, to June 7, 2024||Initial ELPAC supplemental ordering window for K–2 Writing Answer Books and braille and large-print test materials (delivered 10 to 14 days after order has been placed)|

-|July 6, 2021||Initial ELPAC test administration window opens|
+|July 5, 2023||Initial ELPAC test administration window opens|